Data room permissions explained hero.

 Create separate folders for each data type and set permissions at the folder level, not the individual file level.
 It's faster to manage and harder to accidentally misconfigure.
 If you need to add a new document to your financials folder, it automatically inherits the right permissions.

-Why permissions matter in a startup context
+Why permissions matter in a VDR

-Most founders underestimate this until something goes wrong.
 Here are the situations where getting permissions right is not optional.

-When a deal falls through
+When a deal or process ends

-Common permission mistakes founders make
+Common permission mistakes teams make

 Giving everyone the same access level